IBM/virtual-insurance-assistant/README.md

 2. Mechanic review documents are uploaded to Watson Knowledge Studio, and then annotated to create custom entities and relationships.
 3. User chats via web-application UI to talk to Watson Assistant.
 4. Watson Assistant answers policy questions using Watson Discovery's querying capabilities.
-5. Watson Assistant recommends a mechanic based on the type of damage that is done to the vehicle, and on the sentiment of the customer reviews.
+5. The chatbot recommends a mechanic based on the type of damage that is done to the vehicle, and on the sentiment of the customer reviews.

 ## Prerequisites